 In laboratory you will have the opportunity to experience directly some chemical principles and relationships.
 Some chemical concepts will be introduced in lecture and some will be introduced in the laboratory.
-Lab grades will be based on: a) preparation; b) safe work practices; c) quizzes; d) performance; e) reports; and f) comprehension of lab material.
+Lab grades will be based on safe work practices, quizzes, written lab reports and comprehension of lab material.